JLee-WD/Noto/README.md

 - **Search** - The search bar lets you search for key words in the notes.
 - **Group notes** - Notes can be grouped together (?)
 - **Syntax highlighting** - Noto supports syntax highlighting along with customizable styles and a wide range of themes to beautify your code.
+- **Export notes** - Notes can be exported and saved locally for offline access.

 ## Target